LunaF28/lab02/README.md

 3. Push this new branch to the GitHub repository.

 ### Part 3: Explore Pull and Push Operations:
-1. In the `update_readme` branch, delete _**"This is a typo"**_ from the file (here)
-2. Open a pull request for your branch with the comment "Delete a typo."
+1. Open a pull request for your `update_readme` branch with the comment "Update README.md by removing TODO".
-3. Request approval from your Technical Lead (TL) by adding them as a reviewer for the pull request.
+2. Request approval from your Technical Lead (TL) by adding them as a reviewer for the pull request.
-4. Merge your pull request upon receiving approval from your TL.
+3. Merge your pull request upon receiving approval from your TL.

 ### Part 4: Git Commands
 - Please complete the tasks in `writing/git_command.md`.